-Disposal plan FY 2015 indicates the total amount of a material in the National Defense Stockpile that the U.S. Department of Defense is permitted to sell under the Annual Materials Plan approved by Congress for the fiscal year.
-FY 2015 (fiscal year 2015 is the period October 1, 2014, through September 30, 2015).
-For mineral commodities that have a disposal plan greater than the inventory, actual quantity will be limited to remaining disposal authority or inventory.
+Disposal plan FY 2016 indicates the total amount of a material in the National Defense Stockpile that the U.S. Department of Defense is permitted to sell under the Annual Materials Plan approved by Congress for the fiscal year (FY).
+FY 2016 is the period October 1, 2015, through September 30, 2016.
+For mineral commodities that have a disposal plan greater than the inventory, the actual quantity will be limited to the remaining disposal authority or inventory.
 Note that, unlike the National Defense Stockpile, helium stockpile sales by the Bureau of Land Management under the Helium Privatization Act of 1996 are permitted to exceed disposal plans.

-Disposals FY 2015 refers to material sold or traded from the stockpile in FY 2015.
+Disposals FY 2016 refers to material sold or traded from the stockpile in FY 2016.